Holo-Repository/MSTeams-WebApp/README.md

 ## HoloRepository
 ### Provisioning
-HoloRepository2023 requires the following Azure resources to be manually provisioned:
+HoloRepository2023 requires the following Azure resources:
 - 1 Storage account
 - 1	Container registry
 - 1 App Service each for OrganSegmentation-Model, OrganSegmentation-Pipeline, and OrganSegmentation-StorageAccessor
-- 1 Health Data Services workspace and 1 FHIR service (the functionality implemented by HoloCollab does not require FHIR; however it is still kept for compatibility reasons, and future iteration should remove all FHIR related functionality from HoloRepository unless needed)
+- 1 Health Data Services workspace and 1 FHIR service

+The functionality implemented by HoloCollab does not require FHIR; however it is still kept for compatibility reasons, and future iteration should remove all FHIR related functionality from HoloRepository unless needed.

 The `.env` file in [OrganSegmentation-StorageAccessor](https://github.com/Holo-Repository/OrganSegmentation-StorageAccessor) and `config.py` in [OrganSegmentation-Pipeline](https://github.com/Holo-Repository/OrganSegmentation-Pipeline) need to be updated to include the specific details of the provisioned resources.